 As previously mentioned, room microphones do not really suffer from “microphone bleed” because they are positioned to capture all the sounds and sonic character of the acoustic space.

-Rather it is the mics that are dedicated to individual sound sources that are subject to mic bleed because they are positioned to capture one primary sound source or instrument and every other sound is secondary.
+Rather, the mics are dedicated to individual sound sources that are subject to mic bleed because they are positioned to capture one primary sound source or instrument, and every other sound is secondary.

 For the best isolation of a sound source, directional microphones are recommended.
-Unidirectional cardioid mics are generally the best bet since they have a rear null point or sensitivity and are therefore easy to “point” in the best direction (toward the sound source).
+Unidirectional cardioid mics are generally the best bet since they have a rear null point or sensitivity.
+Therefore, they are easy to “point” in the best direction (toward the sound source).